lehoangvi123/lehoangvi123/README.md

 # Vĩ's GitHub Profile

 Hello everyone, I introduce to myself that I am Le Hoang Vi, a third-year student who study in Ho Chi Minh International University.
-I
+I enjoy crafting user-centric web applications using technologies like **Node.js**, **React.js**, **Java**, **MongoDB**, and **Spring Boot**.
+I'm also expanding into mobile development with **Flutter** and exploring system-level programming with **Golang**.
+My journey isn't just about tech—I'm equally passionate about education, community projects, and building tools for good, especially in faith-based and educational domains.
+I am also confident in English communication.
+I take pride in my communication skills, especially in English, which I use confidently in both academic and professional environments.
+Beyond coding, I value a balanced lifestyle, strong work ethic, and continuous self-improvement—whether through music, teaching, or volunteering with children.

 # My general introduction
 🔭 I’m currently looking for a full-stack job and tech-for-good initiatives.